Chapter 19. INFORMATION_SCHEMA Tables

 SHOW FULL

-COLUMNS, the privileges are all in one field and in
+, the privileges are all in one field and in

 lowercase, for example,

-select,insert,update,references.
+.
 In

-COLUMN_PRIVILEGES, there is one
+, there is one

 privilege per row, in uppercase.

-PRIVILEGE_TYPE can contain one (and only
+can contain one (and only

-one) of these values: SELECT,
+one) of these values: SELECT

 If the user has GRANT OPTION

-privilege, IS_GRANTABLE should be
+privilege, IS_GRANTABLE

-YES.
+.
 Otherwise,

-IS_GRANTABLE should be
+should be

-NO. The output does not list
+.
+The output does not list

-GRANT OPTION as a separate
+as a separate

 privilege.